aldryn/aldryn-boilerplate-bootstrap3/docs/snippets/forms.rst

 =====

 ..
 WARNING::
-   This is depricated, please use the bootstrap documentation to build the form!
+   This is deprecated, please use the bootstrap documentation to build the form!

 Markup